strachowski/Swift-cfenv/README.md

 }
 ```

 The code snippet above gets the binding host and port values through the [`AppEnv`](#appenv) object, which were obtained from parsing the Cloud Foundry environment variables.
-These can then be used for biding the server.
-Also, the url value for the application, also obtained from environment variables, is used for logging purposes.
+These values can then be used for biding the server.
+Also, the url value for the application (also obtained from environment variables) is used for logging purposes.

 This library simplifies accessing the configuration values provided by Cloud Foundry.